Unique IQ Urges Change in Wage Policy after Research Finds 160,000 Care Workers are Underpaid

 The new statistics, from research carried out by the Resolution Foundation, found that ‘wage theft’ – the practice of not paying employees for hours they’ve worked) totalled £130m per year in businesses, and that employers were not only depriving their workers of their hard-earned cash, but also depriving the country of almost £9m in National Insurance contributions.

-IQ:timecard, a time and attendance solution with sophisticated payroll features, believes it’s time for home care provides to act.
+Software company Unique IQ, whose IQ:timecard time and attendance solution comes with sophisticated payroll features, believes it’s time for home care provides to act.
 With more pressure coming on domiciliary care companies to pay not just the minimum wage, but the so-called ‘living wage’, it’s time for these businesses to overhaul their payroll policies and ensure their staff are earning a fair wage.

-David Lynes, Director of IQ:timecard, says, “The news from Resolution Foundation has found that thousands are not being paid for hours they’ve worked, and shows that more work needs to be done in order to urge businesses in this sector to clean up their act.”
+David Lynes, Director of Unique IQ, says, “The news from Resolution Foundation has found that thousands are not being paid for hours they’ve worked, and shows that more work needs to be done in order to urge businesses in this sector to clean up their act.”

 He adds, “The government ‘named and shamed’ another thirty-seven employers last month who fail to pay a minimum wage to their workers, resulting in terrible publicity – but they also proved they’re not afraid to issue more extreme punishments for certain cases.
 One social care provider was ordered to pay £600,000 in arrears to more than 3,000 separate employees, all of whom were not remunerated appropriately for their time in work.”